 Offered: Fall, Spring, Summer.

-BIOL 213 - Introductory Physiology of Plants and Animals (4)
+BIOL 213 – Plant and Animal Form and Function (4)

-Physiologic mechanisms of multicellular organisms are introduced.
-Emphasis is on evolutionary adaptations of flowering plants and vertebrates.
+Students explore multicellularity by examining the anatomical and physiological adaptations of plants and animals to the common challenges of life.
+Mathematical problem-solving and scientific writing skills are practiced throughout.
 6 contact hours.

-Prerequisite: BIOL 111 and BIOL 112.

-Offered: Spring.

-BIOL 221 - Genetics (4)

-A balanced treatment of classical Mendelian concepts, population topics, and the recent advances in molecular genetics are presented.
-Lecture and laboratory.
-6 contact hours.

-General Education Category: Advanced Quantitative/Scientific Reasoning.

-Prerequisite: BIOL 111 and BIOL 112, with a grade of C or better.
+Prerequisite: BIOL 111 and BIOL 112, with a minimum grade of C..

-Offered: Fall.
+Offered: Fall, Spring.

 BIOL 231 - Human Anatomy (4)

 By using a systematic approach, study is made of the human organism with respect to the histological and gross anatomy.
 Lecture and laboratory (dissection included).
 6 contact hours.